 Sec.

 175. Prohibitions with respect to biological weapons.

 175a.
-Requests for military assistance to enforce prohibition in certai emergencies.
+Requests for military assistance to enforce prohibition in certain

+themergencies, to a change upter school the character and a conservation

 175b.
-Select agents; certain other agents.
+Select agents; certain other agents.1

-175c.
 Variola virus.

 176. Seizure, forfeiture, and destruction.

 177. Injunctions.

 178. Definitions.

+1 So in original.
+Does not conform to section catchline.